Databases and other services in the Travis CI Environment

 - mongodb

-MongoDB binds to 127.0.0.1, uses stock configuration and requires no authentication or database creation up front.
+MongoDB binds to 127.0.0.1 and requires no authentication or database creation up front.
+If you add an admin user authentication is enabled, since mongod is started with the --auth argument.

 before_script: